Timesheets (Cloud)

 Billable_hours_vs_logged_hours.jpg

-4. Taylor and her team continue to log their billable in this way for the length of the project.
+4. Taylor and her team continue to log their billable in this way for the length of the space.

 To keep the Billable Hours field visible, you can customize the Log Time form: click :settings_dc: at the top-right and then drag the Billable Hours field into the Visible fields section of the Log Time form, and click Save.